wenxin-liu/wenxin-studies-maths/README.md

 # wenxin studies maths

+I am studying maths.

-This repository tracks my continuous maths streak in consecutive days.
-Each star represents one consecutive day in which I studied maths.
+This repository tracks the number of consecutive days for which I've been studying maths.
+I update this repository daily.

-My streak started on 26/12/22 and the current consecutive number of days is published on the page:
+My streak started on 26/12/2022 and the current number of consecutive days is published on the page:

 https://wenxin-liu.github.io/wenxin-studies-maths